Stars as seen in midnight’s gaze

 Killarney Provincial Park continues to work and cooperate with local groups, organizations and landowners to further this ongoing dark sky awareness and preservation.

-Ontario Parks is committed to protecting this crucial natural resource, and a few months later, Lake Superior Provincial Park became our second official Dark Sky Preserve.
+Ontario Parks is committed to protecting this crucial natural resource.
+A few months later, Lake Superior Provincial Park became our second Dark Sky Preserve, and in February 2021, Quetico Provincial Park became the third as an official International Dark Sky Park.

 We are proud to help safeguard this natural resource.